-Encouraging children to read sci-fi literature will boost their creativity, and make them imaginative and curious.
-Here’s how you can get them to dive into the world of spaceships and robots
+Encouraging children to read science fiction will boost their creativity, and make them imaginative and curious.
+Here's how you can get them to dive into the world of spaceships and robots

-Children and teenagers are often discouraged from reading science fiction (SF) stories because parents assume that they will not understand the complicated themes discussed in SF literature.
-Parents also feel that science fiction is not suitable for young people because the stories may be too serious or dark.
+Children and teenagers are often discouraged from reading science fiction (SF) stories because parents assume that they will not understand the complicated themes discussed in these.
+Parents also feel that science fiction is not suitable for younger kids as the stories may be too serious or dark.

 But that is not necessarily the truth.
-According to SF enthusiasts and writers, this kind of literature opens children’s minds to new things, increases their curiosity, makes them imaginative and teaches them to ask questions.
+According to SF enthusiasts and writers, this kind of writing opens kid's minds to new things, increases their curiosity, makes them imaginative and encourages them to ask questions.
 They also develop problem-solving skills through this genre.

-Here we give you useful tips on how children can be encouraged to read science fiction.
-Dr M H Srinarahari, General Secretary, Indian Association for Science Fiction Studies and a science fiction writer himself, gives us insights on what SF literature is all about and why children should read it.
+Here, we give you useful tips on how children can be encouraged to read science fiction.
+Dr M H Srinarahari, General Secretary, Indian Association for Science Fiction Studies and a science fiction writer himself, gives us insights on what SF writing is all about and why children should read it.

 Arthur C Clarke, Arun Manday, Arvind Mishra, H G Wells, Robert Heinlein, Isaac Asimov, Jules Verne, James Tiptree Junior, Mary Shelley, Ursula Le Guin and many others.

 The Time Machine by H G Wells

 The Wonderful Flight to the Mushroom Planet